Volume Two

 [Understood, I see them!]

-After guiding them to the rescue group, she had the group distribute out stones.
+After guiding them to the transport team, she had the group distribute the stones.

-Meanwhile, it was decided that Bard would play the role of a scout.
+Meanwhile, it was decided that Bard would take on the role of scout.

-The purpose of this was to accurately understand the monsters' positions, of course.
+The purpose, of course, was to accurately pin down the monsters' positions.

 [Ilya, can this stone transmit to anyone other than you?]

 "Eh?
 Oh, yes.
-That is, as long as they're within the stone's range."
+As long as they're within the stone's range."

-However, that would destroy the pretext she'd set up by saying they could only communicate with other stones.
+However, that would have ruined the pretext she'd set up by claiming they could only communicate with other stones.

-But since Bard, as well as Frank who should have been standing just next to him, didn't know much about magic, they didn't doubt her assertion, allowing for the discussion to continue without any further questions.
+Since Bard — and Frank, who must have been standing right beside him — didn't know much about magic, they didn't doubt her claim, and the discussion continued without any further questions.

 [In that case, we'll cooperate between ourselves from here on.
 Don't overwork yourself.]